elastio/bon/website/src/guide/basics/positional-members.md

 # Positional Members

-You can let the caller pass some values as positional parameters to the starting function that creates the builder or to the finishing function that consumes it.
+You can let the caller pass some values as positional parameters to the starting function, that creates the builder or to the finishing function, that consumes it.

 ## Starting function